paulAlexSerban/github-actions/wiki/conventional-commits/conventional-commits.md

 - types other than `fix:` and `feat:` are allowed, for example @commitlint/config-conventional (based on the the Angular convention) recommends `build:`, `chore:`, `ci:`, `docs:`, `style:`, `refactor:`, `perf:`, `test:`, and others.
 - footers other than `BREAKING CHANGE: <description>` may be provided and follow a convention similar to git trailer format.

+## Type

+Must be one of the following:

+- `build:` Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+- `ci:` Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+- `docs:` Documentation only changes
+- `feat:` A new feature
+- `fix:` A bug fix
+- `perf:` A code change that improves performance
+- `refactor:` A code change that neither fixes a bug nor adds a feature
+- `style:` Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- `test:` Adding missing tests or correcting existing tests

+## Scope

+The scope should be the name of the npm package affected (as perceived by the person reading the changelog generated from commit messages.

+The following is the list of supported scopes: animations, common, compiler, compiler-cli, core, elements, forms, http, language-service, platform-browser, platform-browser-dynamic, platform-server, platform-webworker, platform-webworker-dynamic, router, service-worker, upgrade

 ## Examples

 > Commit message with ! to draw attention to breaking change